comprna/METEORE/README.md

 ```
 ./<path_to_ont-guppy-cpu>/bin/guppy_basecaller --config dna_r9.4.1_450bps_modbases_dam-dcm-cpg_hac.cfg --fast5_out --input_path data/example/ --save_path guppy_results/ --cpu_threads_per_caller 10
 ```
-Once you have done modified basecalling with Guppy, the output files will be saved to the `guppy_results` folder where you will find the basecalled fastq file(s) and a folder named `workspace` which contains basecalled fast5 files with modified base information.
+Once you have done modified basecalling with Guppy, the output files will be saved to the `guppy_results` directory where you will find the logs, basecalled fastq file(s) and a folder named `workspace` which contains basecalled fast5 files with modified base information.

 Before running the Snakmake pipeline, you need to prepare the following files: